gajjardarshithasmukhbhai/LeetCode-QA-JavaScript-Java/README.md

 |                                 | Heap Sort         | O(n log n)      | O(1)             |                                        |
 | **Trie**                        | Insert/Search     | O(L)            | O(ALPHABET * N)  | L = word length, N = words             |

+## Thumb Rules For SuubArray Problems 🤩🤩🤩🤩
+- One global answer → DP (Kadane).
+    - so if we have to find good subarray from the all subarray, that time DP is best.

+- Answer per window (min/max) → Deque/Stack.
+    - If we want to track and want to find min, max from subarray level then Stack is best option

+- Answer per window (sum-based) → Sliding Window.

+- Answer depends on exact sum value → Prefix Sum + Hash.

+- Answer depends on uniqueness/frequency → Two Pointers + Hash.

 ## Algorithms Insights & JavaScript Implementations

 ### 1. Two Pointers Technique